A Short Story

 She halts her advance; her stoic face drops and turns to me.
 I stare into the eyes of my mother.
 Her deep blue eyes drowning me.
 The same deep blue I saw against the sky as I looked up at her as a child.
 A small smile used to grace her lips.

 Her face rips into a sickening grin.
 My vision blurs, sheltered by running tears, I hear a scream.
 Something wet.
 Splat.
-Damp.
+Warm.
 Splat.
 Metallic.

 “Mother…. what have you done?”